Common Website Errors and How to Fix Them: What are the Most Common and How Do You Address Them?

 400 Bad Request

 A 400 Bad Request error signifies that the server cannot process the request due to a client error, such as incorrect syntax or size too large.
+Sometimes, a corrupted browser cache can cause this error; clearing the cache may resolve the issue.
+Additionally, an unstable or poor internet connection can lead to a 400 Bad Request error, so checking your internet connection is recommended.

 403 Forbidden